Circus

 Place writing

 In 2018/19 I took two solo camping trips in the Cairngorms and one in the Peak District to research mountain hares for a composition, supported by the Finzi Trust.
-The composition is called Disco Ball – Mountain Hare.
-It is for orchestra; and there is a version in progress for violin, cello, piano and clarinet.
+The composition is called Mountain Hare, for orchestra.
 The orchestral premiere was on 22 January 2022.

 I wrote an extended travel essay called Composing with Hares about the process of camping and composing in the largest subarctic landscape in the UK.
 You can read extracts from this below.
-The disco ball metaphor was suggested by Anna Fleming (Time on Rock, Canongate 2022).
-Our conversation in the Cairngorms features in her essay, Dances with Hares, in the anthology, Women on Nature, edited by Katharine Norbury.
+While in the Cairngorms, I met with Anna Fleming (Time on Rock, Canongate 2022) and our conversation features in her essay, Dances with Hares, in the anthology, Women on Nature, edited by Katharine Norbury.

 As we sup tea in the cold wind, Bill asks, “How would you represent a mountain hare on the stage?”
 I pause, turning the unusual question over like a pebble in my mind and a surprising metaphor leaps out.
 A disco ball.
 Hares catch the eye in a dazzle of (almost ridiculous) movement.
 The hare’s myriad nature – running, hiding, watching, relaxing, frisking, quaking, yawning, bathing – are flashes of a thousand glittering faces.
 And beneath this reflective exterior, something is hidden.
 There is always an aspect of the hare that remains unseen, unknown.
 They are creatures of the mountain.